Sneha-rajput1/HR-Analytics-Predict-Employee-Attrition-Project-Elevate-Labs-/README.md

 ### Data Processing

 - Loaded the cleaned dataset into Power BI
-- Created calculated columns and measures using DAX
 - Built an interactive dashboard with filters and visualizations

----

-## 📐 DAX Measures Used

-The following DAX functions were used throughout the project:

-- COUNT()
-- SUM()
-- CALCULATE()
-- DIVIDE()
-- AVERAGE()
-- IF()

-### Measures Created

-- Total Employees
-- Total Attrition
-- Attrition Rate
-- Average Salary
-- Average Age
-- Average Years at Company

 ---